-- 13.1 An allegation relates to an adult who works with children (in a paid or unpaid capacity) and they have: - behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children (consideration for any transferrable risk (e.g. incidents at home, in the community) - 13.2 In these circumstances, any allegation or concern will be taken seriously and the headteacher/principal (School Governance Lead), who has the responsibility for managing allegations against persons in a position of trust in school, will be informed immediately. - 13.3 We are aware that there can be two levels of allegation/concern: - Allegations that meet the harm threshold - Allegations/concerns that do not meet the harm threshold Referred to in KCSIE 2023 as 'low level concerns' - 13.4 When dealing with allegations/concerns we will ensure that we will; - Apply a common sense approach and judgement - deal with them quickly, fairly and consistently - provide effective protection for child/ren and support the person subject to the allegation - Complete a risk assessment and make a justifiable decision on whether that person should be temporarily relieved from duties deployed elsewhere whilst an investigation is undertaken - 13.5 Low level concerns are those concerns that do not meet the threshold for harm as detailed above but we always take them seriously.
-They will be dealt with as all allegations/concerns in a timely and appropriate manner. - 13.6 They will be recorded on separate file so these concerns can be monitored and patterns established.
+12.1 An allegation relates to an adult who works with children (in a paid or unpaid capacity) and they have:

+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; or - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children (consideration for any transferrable risk (e.g. incidents at home, in the community)

+12.2 In these circumstances, any allegation or concern will be taken seriously and the headteacher/principal (School Governance Lead), who has the responsibility for managing allegations against persons in a position of trust in school, will be informed immediately.

+12.3 We are aware that there can be two levels of allegation/concern:

+- Allegations that meet the harm threshold - Allegations/concerns that do not meet the harm threshold Referred to in KCSIE 2024 as 'low level concerns'

+12.4 When dealing with allegations/concerns we will ensure that we will;

+- Apply a common sense approach and judgement - deal with them quickly, fairly and consistently - provide effective protection for child/ren and support the person subject to the allegation - Complete a risk assessment and make a justifiable decision on whether that person should be temporarily relieved from duties deployed elsewhere whilst an investigation is undertaken - 12.4 Low level concerns are those concerns that do not meet the threshold for harm as detailed above but we always take them seriously.
+They will be dealt with as all allegations/concerns in a timely and appropriate manner.
+Our management of low level concerns is detailed within our low level conerns procedure. - 12.5 They will be recorded on separate file so these concerns can be monitored and patterns established.

-- 13.7 Low-level concerns which are shared about supply staff and contractors will be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified. - 13.8 It is not the responsibility of the person receiving the allegation to make any enquiries or discuss the allegation with anyone other than the Head Teacher. - 13.9 As with all other concerns about the welfare of children, the member of staff receiving the allegation should make a written record of the allegation using the informant's words including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present.
-This record should be signed, dated and immediately passed on to the Head Teacher. - 13.10 Under no circumstances will the informant be asked to make a written record of the allegation or asked to sign any documentation.
-This is the responsibility of the person receiving the allegation. - 13.11 The headteacher/principal will not investigate the allegation itself, or take written or detailed statements, but will Refer the incident on A Multi- Agency Position of Trust Referral form to Sandwell Children's Trust via the Safeguarding Hub.
-A MARF for the child will be completed and a POT referral form for the person allegations have been made about. - 13.12 Appropriate support will be put in place for the member of staff who is facing the allegation and a named contact within school will be provided. - 13.13 If the Headteacher is implicated in the concerns, the Chair of Governors will be informed immediately or, in their absence, the Vice Chair.
+12.6 Low-level concerns which are shared about supply staff and contractors will be notified to their employers, so that any potential patterns of inappropriate behaviour can be identified

+12.7 It is not the responsibility of the person receiving the allegation to make any enquiries or discuss the allegation with anyone other than the Head Teacher.

+12.8 As with all other concerns about the welfare of children, the member of staff receiving the allegation should make a written record of the allegation using the informant's words - including time, date and place where the alleged incident took place, brief details of what happened, what was said and who was present.
+This record should be signed, dated and immediately passed on to the Head Teacher.

+12.9 Under no circumstances will the informant be asked to make a written record of the allegation or asked to sign any documentation.
+This is the responsibility of the person receiving the allegation.

+12.10 The headteacher/principal will not investigate the allegation itself, or take written or detailed statements, but will Refer the incident on A Multi- Agency Position of Trust Referral form to Sandwell Children's Trust via the Safeguarding Hub.
+A MARF for the child will be completed and a POT referral form for the person allegations have been made about.

+12.11 Appropriate support will be put in place for the member of staff who is facing the allegation and a named contact within school will be provided.

+12.12 If the Headteacher is implicated in the concerns, Chair of Governors will be informed immediately or, in their absence, the vice chair.